The Fijian Culture, Traditions and Customs

 One of the most engaging ways that visitors get to experience the Fijian culture in Fiji is through their arts and crafts, including dance performances.

 “Meke” is Fiji’s style of dancing and singing.
 It combines dance and telling Fijian myths and legends through song.
 The Fijian meke is performed by a group of men and women.
 There are often different routines performed throughout the meke, including fierce war dances from the men and graceful fan-dancing from the women.
 The singing may be accompanied by the beating of the lali drum, hand clapping or some other percussion instruments.
-Fijian meke is often performed at least once a week in selected resorts around Fiji, as well as cultural attractions, such as at Fiji Culture Village near Nadi (more info on Viator and Tripadvisor).
+Fijian meke is often performed at least once a week in selected resorts around Fiji, such as Crusoe’s Retreat, The Westin Denarau Island Resort & Spa, The Beachhouse and Aquarius on the Beach.

 Fijian Food and Drink

 With access to abundant waters and tropical plants, Fiji has its own distinct foods which are well worth trying.

 Traditional ingredients used in Fijian cooking include cassava, fish, coconut, sweet potato, breadfruit, taro and rice.
 With that, there are a number of Fijian dishes that are a national speciality, the most abundant that visitors will see on menus is kokoda.
 Kokoda is raw fish in coconut cream with lemon or lime juice.
 See more local specialities in 10 Unique Foods in Fiji You Have to Try.
 Plus, get even more tips on dining in Fiji in The Guide to Food Shopping in Fiji.